 The first signs of boron deficiency in plants shows in the new growth.
 Leaves will yellow and growing tips will wither.
 Fruit, particularly noticeable in strawberries, will be lumpy and deformed.
 Crop yield will suffer.

-If you suspect a boron deficiency problem with your plants, a dose of boric acid (1/4 cup to 2 gallons of water) used as a foliar spray will do the job.
+If you suspect a boron deficiency problem with your plants, using a small amount of boric acid (1/2 tsp. per gallon of water) as a foliar spray will do the job.
 Be careful as you use boron on plants.
 Again, heavy boron soil concentrations are toxic.